“After all, how often do we get a second chance?”

 5. Itsukushima in Japan

 Itsukushima is a holy island in Japan and the residents who profess Shintoism are darn serious about its sanctity.
 So much so that they ensure neither a birth nor a death takes place here!
 And this restriction has been in place since the year 1878 and is still considered with downright seriousness.
-The out-and-out austerity behind the matter is lain in the gory Battle of Miyajima that took place in 1555.
+The out-and-out austerity behind the matter lies in the gory Battle of Miyajima that took place in 1555.
 Post-victory, the place was cleansed and the blood-stained mud was removed.